On 13-Crossing-Critical Graphs with Arbitrarily Large Degrees: Theorem without Assistance of a Computer

 \begin{proof} We may again picture the red path $R$ as a straight horizontal line, and use the terms {\em top/bottom/switching}\/ for blue edges as in the proof of Lemma~\ref{lem:redgrayplanar}.
 Then we consider the following six pairwise edge-disjoint gray and green paths: $P_1$ (of length~$2$) and $P_2$ (of length~$6$) join $u_5$ to $v_5$ via $w_2^2$,~ $Q_1$ and $Q_1'$ are formed by the edges $u_5x_1$ and $v_5x_2$, and $Q_2,Q_2'$ (of length~$2$) join $u_5$ to $x_1$ via $w_1^1$ and $v_5$ to $x_2$ via $w_4^2$.
 Using the Jordan curve theorem (cf.~Fig.~\ref{fig:main13}), we deduce: \begin{enumerate}[(I$'$)] \item The same claim for blue--blue crossing as (I) in the proof of Lemma~\ref{lem:redgrayplanar} applies here. \item If a blue edge $e$ is switching, then $e$ adds refined crossings on both $P_1$ and~$P_2$. \item If the sum of weights of the blue edges attached to $u_1,u_2,u_3,u_4$ on $R$ from below is~$k$ (and so $6-k$ from above), then each of $Q_1,Q_2$ carries at least $\min(k,6-k)$ unique crossings with blue edges in~$D$.
 This symmetrically applies to $Q_1',Q_2'$. \end{enumerate} All three claims are argued very similarly to the proof of Lemma \ref{lem:redgrayplanar}.

-It remains to examine all combinations of the blue edges being top/ bottom/switching, and in each one use the above claims to argue that $D$ contains at least $12$ pairwise distinct refined crossings.
-Unlike in the previous proof, we now have many dissimilar tight or nearly tight cases, and so we summarize all possible cases (one by one) in Table \ref{tbl2}.
-Within this summary, we denote by $E_1$ and $E_2$ the sets of top and bottom blue edges, in any order (since our arguments are symmetric in top/bottom edges), and by $E_s$ the set of switching blue edges.
-Moreover, in Table~\ref{tbl2}, we list the edges in $E_1,E_2,E_s$ only by their weights since only the weights really matter in the claims (I$'$), (II$'$) and (III$'$).
+It now remains to routinely examine all combinations of the blue edges being top/ bottom/switching, and in each one use the claims (I$'$) to (III$'$) to argue that $D$ contains at least $12$ pairwise distinct refined crossings.
+Unfortunately, unlike in the previous proof, we now have quite many dissimilar tight or nearly tight cases.
+Although each of them is quite easy, it is better to summarize all cases with their guaranteed lower bounds in one Table~\ref{tbl2} for clarity.
+Within this summary, we denote by $E_1$ and $E_2$ the sets of the top and bottom blue edges, in order such that the combined weight of $E_1$ is at least the combined weight of~$E_2$ -- since our arguments are fully symmetric in top/bottom edges.
+Let $E_s$ the set of remaining switching blue edges.